Category Archives: Project: Enfield Himalayan

 Economy

-It seems that even at a 1300 miles the air-cooled REH was still running in.
+It seems that even at 1300 miles the air-cooled REH was still running in.
 As I added the miles the economy improved, eventually averaging 78.7mpg (27.8kpl; 65US).
-With the 15-litre tank that’s a potential range of just over 400km.
+With the 15-litre tank that’s an ideal range of just over 400km.
 Riding with some 310GSs for a week, my mpg was near identical to the more powerful and lighter BMWs.
 The gauge on the tank is pessimistic and the warning light plus a trip reset comes on with a good 100km left.
-Hot, cold, high, low the fueling itself was glitch-free.
+Hot, cold, high, low, the fueling itself was glitch-free.
 Fuel consumption data here.

 himr-filler